-At present, SLNM is performed by injecting a blue dye and/or radioisotope tracer peritumorally, followed by visual and/or gamma probe detection of discolored and/or radioactive SLNs.
-The procedure can be performed in vivo and ex vivo, with a similar detection rate and accuracy [9, 10].
-Aberrant lymphatic drainage is reported in only approximately 1-10% of cases and therefore a limited drawback when an ex vivo approach is used for SLNM.
-An important advantage of the ex vivo approach is that the patient is not exposed to the tracer and therefore not at risk of developing an allergic reaction [11, 12].
+At present, SLNM is performed by injecting a blue dye and/or radioisotope tracer peritumourally, followed by visual and/or gamma probe detection of discoloured and/or radioactive SLNs.
+The procedure can be performed in vivo or ex vivo, with a similar detection rate and accuracy [9,10].
+Aberrant lymphatic drainage is reported in only about 1-10% of cases, and this is therefore a limited drawback when an ex vivo approach is used for SLNM.
+An important advantage of the ex vivo approach is that the patient is not exposed to the tracer and therefore not at risk of developing an allergic reaction [11,12].
 Furthermore, an ex vivo procedure does not add time to the surgery.
-Although the colloidal properties of radiotracers are beneficial for SLN detection [13, 14] they are generally not used in an ex vivo setting because the use of radioisotopes is strictly regulated [15].
-Blue dye is readily available and not limited by radiation safety legislation, but, due to the small size of the blue dye particles, they rapidly distribute through the lymphatic system, not only colouring the true SLNs but also higher echelon nodes.
-In routine clinical practice, all LNs are dissected from the formalin fixed tissue by the pathologist usually on the day after surgery.
-Because of the distribution to higher echelon nodes and dilution of the blue dye in formalin, SLN identification must be performed shortly after injection of the tracer.
-Widespread clinical implementation of SLNM in CRC patients requires a tracer that allows SLN detection after formalin fixation during routine pathological analysis, without regulatory and logistical barriers that hinder its day-to-day use.
+Although the colloidal properties of radiotracers are beneficial for SLN detection [13,14] they are generally not used in an ex vivo setting because the use of radioisotopes is strictly regulated [15].
+Blue dye is readily available and not limited by radiation safety legislation, but due to the small size of the blue dye particles, they rapidly distribute through the lymphatic system, not only colouring the true SLNs but also higher-echelon nodes.
+In routine clinical practice, all LNs are dissected from the formalin-fixed tissue by the pathologist, usually on the day after surgery.
+Because of the distribution to higher-echelon nodes and dilution of the blue dye in formalin, the identification of SLNs must be performed shortly after injection of the tracer.
+Widespread clinical implementation of SLNM in CRC patients requires a tracer that allows detection of SLNs after formalin fixation during routine pathological analysis, without the regulatory and logistical barriers that hinder its day-to-day use.

-Magnetic tracers have several advantageous properties for use in SLNM in CRC.
-We previously demonstrated that they accumulate in the lymph nodes in colorectal cancer after ex vivo administration using non-clinical laboratory equipment [16].
-Recently the use of magnetic tracers was also evaluated for SLN biopsy in breast cancer patients [17].
-These consist of superparamagnetic iron oxide (SPIO) nanoparticles with a hydrodynamic size of 50-150 nm, which is favourable for retention in the SLN [18].
+Magnetic tracers have several advantages for use in SLNM in CRC.
+We previously demonstrated that they accumulate in the LNs in CRC after ex vivo administration using nonclinical laboratory equipment [16].
+Recently the use of magnetic tracers was also evaluated for SLN biopsy in patients with breast cancer [17].
+These tracers consist of superparamagnetic iron oxide (SPIO) nanoparticles with a hydrodynamic size of 50-150 nm, which is favourable for retention in the SLN [18].
 The colloidal properties of the tracer also prevent dilution from formalin fixation.
-Another advantage is that the presence of a magnetic tracer in LNs can be easily quantified with a handheld magnetometer [18], allowing objective discrimination between SLNs and higher echelon nodes.
-In addition, magnetic tracers do not suffer from regulatory and logistical barriers associated with radioactivity, thus providing flexibility to perform SLNM.
-Because of these advantageous properties magnetic SLNM has great potential to improve nodal staging accuracy in CRC patients in routine clinical practice.
-In this study we evaluate the feasibility of using ex vivo magnetic SLNM in a routine clinical work flow and compare this novel technique with ex vivo blue dye SLNM with SLN identification after formalin fixation.
+Another advantage is that the presence of a magnetic tracer in LNs can be easily quantified with a handheld magnetometer [18], allowing objective discrimination between SLNs and higher-echelon nodes.
+In addition, magnetic tracers do not suffer from the regulatory and logistical barriers associated with radioactivity, thus providing flexibility to perform SLNM.
+Because of these advantageous, magnetic SLNM has great potential to improve nodal staging accuracy in CRC patients in routine clinical practice.
+In this study we evaluate the feasibility of using ex vivo magnetic SLNM in a routine clinical work flow and compare this novel technique with ex vivo blue dve SLNM with SLN identification after formalin fixation.